hrushikeshrv/chessengine/docs/index.rst

 .. note::

-   This project is under active development.
+   This project is under active development and you may run into bugs, especially in the game loop.

 Features
 ========